 Undergraduate Courses

-The second-year courses introduce the students to their chosen field of studies in biological, physical, organic, inorganic materials and analytical chemistry.
+The second-year courses introduce students to their chosen field of studies in physical, organic, inorganic, environmental, analytical and pharmaceutical chemistry.

-The third-year courses offer the students a wide variety of selection to concentrate on their chosen field of specialization by enhancing their understanding of the chemistry in the lectures and strengthening their practical experience in the labs.
+The third-year courses offer the students a wide variety of selection to concentrate on their chosen field of specialization by enhancing their understanding of the chemistry in the classes and strengthening their practical experience in the laboratories.

-The fourth-year courses cement the student understanding and practical experience to prepare them for employment upon graduation or pursue independent work in graduate studies.
+The fourth-year courses cement student understanding and practical experience to prepare them for employment upon graduation, or to pursue independent work in graduate studies.

 Click on the links below to view the course descriptions.
 The academic calendar lists the course requirements like pre-requisites, co-requisites and exclusions, and the timetable when the courses are offered.